Helping participants track and improve their AI bots

 Role

-My responsibility involved designing an user interface for the different features in the dashboard via extensive collaborations with the developers to ensure technical and design feasibility.
+My responsibility involved designing an user interface for the various features in the dashboard through extensive collaboration with the developers to ensure technical feasibility.

 Challenge